satria-research/go-clarch/README.md

 If you familiar with nodemon in nodejs, air is exactly same.
 Provide hot reloading when files change with auto build.

 Visit: https://github.com/cosmtrek/air for installation guide

+## 🧪 Debugger

+If you come from PHP maybe you use var_dump(), if u from javasript maybe u use console.log(), in GO u can use fmt.Println().

+But if u don't know before, using debugger is awesome and helpful (If u use VS Code), u just go to debug and run the debugger.
+The config in .vscode in the project.
+Wanna try?
+Learn [here](https://medium.com/@slamflipstrom/debugging-with-visual-studio-code-857904a8a590)

 ## 🔖 Postman Docs